Selective sweep

-In genetics, a selective sweep is the process through which a new beneficial mutation that increases its frequency and becomes fixed (i.e., reaches a frequency of 1) in the population leads to the reduction or elimination of genetic variation among nucleotide sequences that are near the mutation.
-In selective sweep, positive selection causes the new mutation to reach fixation so quickly that linked alleles can "hitchhike" and also become fixed.
+In genetics, a selective sweep is the process through which a new beneficial mutation that increases its frequency and becomes fixed (i.e., reaches a frequency of 1) in a population leads to the reduction or elimination of genetic variation among nucleotide sequences that are near the mutation site.
+In selective sweeps, positive selection causes the new mutation to reach fixation so quickly that linked alleles can "hitchhike" and also become fixed.

 Overview

-A selective sweep can occur when a rare or previously non-existing allele that increases the fitness of the carrier (relative to other members of the population) increases rapidly in frequency due to natural selection.
-As the prevalence of such a beneficial allele increases, genetic variants that happen to be present on the genomic background (the DNA neighborhood) of the beneficial allele will also become more prevalent.
-This is called genetic hitchhiking.
+A selective sweep can occur when a rare or previously non-existing allele that increases the fitness of the carrier (relative to other members of the population) increases rapidly in frequency across the population due to natural selection.
+As the prevalence of such a beneficial allele increases, genetic variants that happen to be present on the genomic background (the DNA neighborhood) of the beneficial allele will also become more prevalent, referred to as genetic hitchhiking.
 A selective sweep due to a strongly selected allele, which arose on a single genomic background, therefore results in a region of the genome with a large reduction of genetic variation in that chromosome region.
-The idea that strong positive selection could reduce nearby genetic variation due to hitchhiking was proposed by John Maynard-Smith and John Haigh in 1974.

-Not all sweeps reduce genetic variation in the same way.
-Sweeps can be placed into three main categories:
+Sweeps leave different patterns of reduced genetic variation depending on origin of allele and number of haplotypes reaching fixation.
+Sweeps can be categorised into three main categories: